gphanikumar/MM2090/lessons/Session0.md

     that machine and try your stuff.
 7. If you do not possess a laptop and are also unable to borrow it from a friend for this course, please consider taking one for hire.
-8. If you do not have any access to a laptop and your finances do not permit renting either, please reach me discretely.
-I will try and get you help.

 Hands on experience is a must to learn the course contents.
 Please invest your time and efforts to get the practical experience.
 It will